thepian/perception_models/apps/pe/docs/evaluation.md

 # Zero-Shot ClipBench Evaluation
-Please download the supported datasets and update paths clip_benchmark/datasets/.
+Please download the supported datasets directly from the datasets host and update paths in clip_benchmark/datasets/builder.py.
 And run
 ```bash
 model='PEv1-G14-448'
 CHECKPOINT='PATH_TO_PE_Core_G14_448'